-The production Epic integration path is SMART on FHIR Backend Services: the API/worker exchanges a signed JWT for an access token (client_credentials + private_key_jwt, RFC 7523).
-Access is read-only by default.
-Epic access tokens are not issued to browsers and are not stored in the web session.
+The production Epic connector is SMART on FHIR Backend Services: the API/worker exchanges a signed JWT for an access token (client_credentials + private_key_jwt, RFC 7523).
+Access is read-only for screening ingest.
+Epic tokens live server-side in process memory only, not in browsers or end-user SMART sessions for this path.
+End-user SMART on FHIR EHR launch is a separate integration pattern and is outside this Backend Services submission unless explicitly scoped elsewhere.

 | APPLICATION_AUDIENCE | Backend Systems (Epic-registered Backend Services app) |